What Buyers Must Know Before Buying Any Home

 - * UPDATE ON 2 ABOVE: Recent market conditions have created an extreme seller’s market where homes are selling fast.
 In this situation you can buy first if your home will sell fast enough to do a back to back closing.

 Make a list of requirements before seeing homes

 List “must have”, “want it to have”, and “don’t wants.”
 Make a scorecard for each home you will see.
 Pick the one with the best score.
 Keep in mind the difference between SKIN and BONES.
 The skin consists of easily changed surface items like paint and carpet.
 The bones are things which cannot be changed such as location, view, noise, schools and floor plan.
 Buy a house with good bones!
 Imagine the house empty and ignore decorations and personal items when picking the right house.

 Don’t be pushed into a house

 Your agent should be a good listener and show you homes that meet your requirements.
 It’s ok to buy the first house, but only after seeing enough for a good comparison.
 On the other hand, seeing too many homes can be confusing.
 Ask your agent to do a computer search while you watch.
 This enables you to be sure you will see the homes you want to see and not just the ones the agent wants to show.
 Be prepared to make an offer when you see the right house.
-If homes are selling quickly or if your requirements are unusual you don’t want to miss the right one by taking too long.
+Homes are selling quickly these days.
+If your requirements are unusual you don’t want to miss the right one by taking too long.